ENCCS/hpda-python/content/parallel-computing.rst

 In addition to the lower-case methods :meth:`send`, :meth:`recv`, :meth:`broadcast` etc., there are also *upper-case* methods :meth:`Send`, :meth:`Recv`, :meth:`Broadcast`.
-These work with *buffer-like* objects (including strings and numpy arrays) which have known memory location and size.
+These work with *buffer-like* objects (including strings and NumPy arrays) which have known memory location and size.
 Upper-case methods are faster and are strongly recommended for large numeric data.

 ipyparallel